Mental Health Services in Florida

-Mental health refers to our emotional, psychological, and social well-being.
-It impacts how we think, feel, and act.
-Through childhood to adulthood years, our mental well-being is constantly being shaped.
+Mental health refers to your emotional, psychological, and social well-being.
+It impacts how you think, feel, and act.
+Through childhood to adulthood years, your mental well-being is constantly being shaped.

-We all experience challenging and confusing times.
+Everyone experiences challenging and confusing times.
 You may find yourself feeling lost and frustrated with the emotions you feel.
-If these feelings are worked through, then the problems are resolved in a healthy manner.
-Neglecting these emotions can lead to a variety of long-term mental health issues.
+If these feelings are worked properly, then the problems are resolved in a healthy manner.
+Neglecting these emotions, however, can lead to a variety of long-term mental health issues.

-Personality is the way of thinking, feeling and behaving that differentiates people from one another.
-An individual’s personality is influenced by experiences, environment (surroundings, life situations) and genetic traits.
+Personality is the way of thinking, feeling, and behaving that differentiates people from one another.
+An individual’s personality is influenced by their experiences, environment (surroundings, life situations), and genetic traits.
 A person’s personality typically stays the same over time.
-A personality disorder is a way of thinking, feeling and behaving that causes distress and interrupts daily functioning.
+However, a personality disorder is a way of thinking, feeling, and behaving that causes distress and interrupts daily functioning in significant ways.

 There are 10 specific types of personality disorders.
 Psychiatrists classify these as: